sandialabs/pyapprox/docs/source/polynomial_chaos_interpolation.rst

    ax.view_init(80, 45)
    plt.show()

-As you can see the error in the interpolant is zero at the training points.
+As you can see the error in the interpolant is small near the training points and larger further away from those points.

+Notes
+^^^^^
+In this tutorial we sampled from the Chebyshev measure and applied a preconditioner (known as the Christoffel function) to generate a well-conditioned linear system.
+Other strategies exists for generating well conditioned systems.
+We will cover other choices and provide more information on the preconditioning techinque used here in another tutorial.
+However we want to emphasize that random sampling from the probability measure does not produce a well-conditioned system and should be avoided.

+References
+^^^^^^^^^^
+..
+[NJZ2017] `Narayan A., Jakeman J., Zhou T. A christoffel function weighted least squares algorithm for collocation approximations Math.
+Comp., 86 (306) (2017), pp. 1913-1947 <https://doi.org/10.1090/mcom/3192>`_

+..
+[JNZ2017] `Jakeman J.D., Narayan A., Zhou T. A generalized sampling and preconditioning scheme for sparse approximation of polynomial chaos expansions.
+SIAM J. Sci.
+Comput., 39 (3) (2017), pp. A1114-A1144. <https://epubs.siam.org/doi/10.1137/16M1063885>`_